aws/karpenter-provider-aws/website/content/en/preview/tasks/scheduling.md

 ## Pod affinity/anti-affinity

-By using the `podAffinity` and `podAntiAffinity` configuration on a pod spec, you can ask inform the provisioner of your desire for pods to schedule together or apart with respect to different topology domains.
+By using the `podAffinity` and `podAntiAffinity` configuration on a pod spec, you can inform the provisioner of your desire for pods to schedule together or apart with respect to different topology domains.
 For example:

 ```yaml
 spec: